 Everyone's situation is different but setting up a home routine will help put structure on your day.
-Set times around meals, breaks, snacks, getting outdoors, time for school work, managing workload and so on.
+Here's some advice that will keep everyone healthy in mind and body.

-The limits on how far we can go from home have largely been removed.
-Get outdoors for exercise as often as you can.
+Getting outdoors for exercise as often as you can will keep you fit and boost your mood.
 It is still important to keep to the social distancing advice – that’s two metres away.

 3. Meal routine